gfornax/LowPowerCANode/README.md

 # Setup
 ![schematic](/pics/schematic.png)
 ## Power supply
 As you can see in the schematic, I used a simple inductive/capacitive filtering circuit.
-The part values are basically educated guesses, don't take them to seriously.
+The part values are basically educated guesses, don't take them too seriously.

-The conversion to 5V is a bit more difficult: Switching buck modules will definitely consume to much standby current, but also most of the commonly used linear regulators like the 7805 are not exactly good in that regard.
+The conversion to 5V is a bit more difficult: Switching buck modules will definitely consume too much standby current, but also most of the commonly used linear regulators like the 7805 are not exactly good in that regard.
 The best I've found so far is a Holtek HT7550-3 (mind the -3!
 Others have lower Vin max), which has a reasonably low quiescent current, while still allowing sufficient input voltage.

 Keep in mind that you are wasting ~10V in the regulator.
 With Pmax 0.5W, that means you may not draw more than 50mA.
 Also, add a heat sink.